Main image: Back Bay skyline from Longfellow Bridge by King of Hearts, via Wikimedia Commons, licensed under CC BY-SA 4.0.

 Image: South Boston landscape by Luciof, via Wikimedia Commons, licensed under CC BY-SA 3.0.

-South Boston, often called Southie, is one of the most common answers to “where do young professionals live in Boston?”
-It works well for renters who want restaurants, bars, gyms, waterfront access, and a younger social scene without living directly downtown.
-The Red Line makes parts of South Boston useful for downtown, Cambridge, and South Station commutes, especially near Broadway or Andrew.
+South Boston, or Southie as it’s often called, is one of the most popular answers to “where do young professionals live in Boston?”
+It’s a good fit for renters who want restaurants, bars, gyms, access to the waterfront and a younger social scene without living in the center of downtown.
+The Red Line is convenient for downtown, Cambridge and South Station commutes.
+Parts of South Boston around Broadway or Andrew are convenient.

-The part to check is access.
-Some apartments are farther from the train than they look, and parking can be tight.
-On move day, the issue is often whether the truck can stop close enough to the building.
-A short carry from the curb is manageable.
-Carrying furniture from around the block is a different job.
-If you are moving into South Boston, check truck access before the crew arrives.
+The access is the thing to verify.
+Some apartments are further from the train than they appear and parking is tight.
+The problem on moving day is usually whether the truck can get close enough to the building to stop.
+A short carry from the curb is possible.
+Moving furniture around the block is another job.
+If moving into South Boston, please check truck access prior to crew arrival.

 Fenway-Kenmore: best for nightlife, Longwood, and car-free living